Looney Labs: Office based

 In August 2013, the company moved from Pepperland basement to the top floor of The Sterling Building, an actual office complex.
 In May 2015, Labs changed its fulfillment company from PMC to Excel.
 Lab added in mid-2015 GTS as another distributor.

 Loonacy was released in March 2014 and won the Parents' Choice FunStuff Award Spring 2014 Games.
 While two other Loonacy versions were released in the next two following years.

 In 2017, Looney Labs had multiple releases with three Fully Baked Ideas summer releases of variants of existing games, a revived Nanofictionary version, a few variants of Fluxx including Chemistry Fluxx and Zendo.
 In December 2017, the company reissued Zendo game separate from the Looney pyramids line for the first time.

 Graphic artist Mary Engelbreit was signed to a licensing deal in February 2018 with Looney Labs' for versions of Fluxx and Loonacy games to be released in the third quarter 2018.
-Two second quarter games were also schedule, a new Fluxx set and Get the MacGuffin card game.
+Two second quarter games were also scheduled, a new Fluxx set and Get the MacGuffin card game.